 - mentorship from senior aged care nurses.

-Aged care nursing can provide registered nurses with exciting opportunities for rapid development and career advancement.
+Nurses are clinical and organisational leaders in residential aged care facilities and aged care can provide exciting opportunities for rapid development and career advancement.

 This support and specialist training will also ensure nurses have the confidence and skills to deliver high quality clinical care to older Australians.

-- have graduated university in the previous two years
+- enrolled nurses who have graduated in the previous two years

-- have not previously participated in a Transition to Practice Program.
+- registered nurses who have graduated in the previous two year and have not participated in a Transition to Practice Program

 - The Australian College of Nursing